WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Semper Opera House (Semperoper)

-Did you know that the breathtaking Semperoper has quite the history?
-Back in 1945, it faced the fury of the Allied air attacks and was burned to a crisp.
-But worry not – it has since been beautifully reconstructed and now welcomes visitors whether they’re opera enthusiasts or not!
+Back in 1945, it was burned to a crisp.
+It has since been beautifully reconstructed and you can now visit whether you’re opera enthusiasts or not!

-Discover the magnificent Semper Opera, home to the legendary Saxon State Orchestra – one of the world’s most renowned musical ensembles.
-Immerse yourself in its rich history and awe-inspiring architecture by either attending an unforgettable opera performance or embarking on a fascinating 45-minute guided tour.
+The Semper Opera is home to the Saxon State Orchestra – one of the world’s most renowned musical ensembles.
+I enjoyed the awe-inspiring architecture by joining a 45-minute guided tour, but you can also enjoy an opera performance.

 Zwinger Palace (Zwinger)

-Discover Dresden’s crown jewel, the magnificent Zwinger, showcasing the finest in late Baroque architecture from the 18th century.
-Lose yourself in a day of enthralling exploration as you meander through exquisite courtyards and treasure-filled museums, witnessing a perfect fusion of artistic mediums.
+Dresden’s crown jewel is the magnificent Zwinger – showcasing the finest in late Baroque architecture from the 18th century.
+Meander through exquisite courtyards and treasure-filled museums, witnessing a perfect fusion of artistic mediums.

 Once an elegant orangery for royal celebrations, this captivating palace faced its own trials, with wartime destruction and devastating floods.

-You may not have set foot in a museum, but fret not!
-Just take a stroll through the streets, and you’ll discover that the enchanting sculptures and architectural marvels themselves serve as captivating pieces of art.
-So go on, explore, and let them spark your curiosity and creativity!
+Just take a stroll through the streets, and you’ll discover that interesting sculptures and architectural marvels themselves serve as captivating pieces of art.

 Make sure to also walk the upper pathway and walk to the more or less hidden water fountain.
 The little, chubby sculptures were probably my favorite sculptures to photograph.

-Why not wrap up your Dresden adventures with a stroll along the enchanting Brühl’s Terrace?
-Tucked away beside the Elbe River, this delightful elevated walkway was once a hidden gem – an exclusive 18th-century pleasure garden for Count Brühl.
+Wrap up your first day in Dresden with a stroll along the Brühl’s Terrace.
+Tucked away beside the Elbe River, this elevated walkway was once a hidden gem – an exclusive 18th-century pleasure garden for Count Brühl and was one of my favorite places for nice strolls.

 Terrassenufer

-Strolling along Terrassenufer beneath Brühl’s Terrace is a magical experience, as you’re surrounded by scenic Elbe views.
+Strolling along Terrassenufer beneath Brühl’s Terrace is a nice walk after your dinner.
 Best of all, this enchanting spot is where captivating boat cruises embark and return, adding to the allure of the area.
-Join in the wonder and make delightful memories as you explore this picturesque location.

 Here are a few more places in Dresden/activities you could add to your first day.